-Traditionally used with dress shirts which have no buttons at the cuffs, (French cuffs), cufflinks have been used through the ages to add a decorative element to a man’s attire.
+Traditionally used with dress shirts which have no buttons at the cuffs (French cuffs), cufflinks have been used through the ages to add a decorative element to a man’s attire.
 Although most men won’t use them every day, nearly all will certainly own a pair of cufflinks to use on special occasions, namely weddings.
-Consequently the range available is huge and enormously varied in price and design.
+Consequently, the range available is huge and enormously varied in price and design.

-This effectively forms the ‘stopper’ which prevents the cufflink from sliding back through the button hole and in turn this secures the cuff.
-The arm, which is available in a round or square section is held between a ‘u’ shaped fitting or an ‘s’ shaped fitting which is the piece which is then connected to the decorative element.
+This effectively forms the ‘stopper’, which prevents the cufflink from sliding back through the button hole and in turn this secures the cuff.
+The arm, which is available in a round or square section, is held between a ‘u’ shaped fitting or an ‘s’ shaped fitting which is the piece that is then connected to the decorative element.
 This can be done using solder or glue.
 Special care must be used when soldering near any sprung mechanism as too much heat will cause the spring to relax, effectively rendering the fitting useless.
 It is preferable to use medium or easy solder for this task.

 Once you have decided on the cufflink fitting, you can start work on the fun part, the decorative element.
 The basis of most is a shaped plate or blank which are available in a range of shapes and gauges.
 This is attached to the ‘u’ or ‘s’ arm, chain or bar bell and completes the cufflink.
 This blank should sit flush against the shirt cuff with the design facing outwards and is the part that most customers are interested in.

 Add A Personal Touch

 Traditionally, designs were very understated and used initials or simple enamelling, but increasingly designs now reflect the individuality of the wearer and can be as quirky and witty as the imagination allows!
 So, get creative and take advantage of this lucrative gents’ market by developing a cufflink range.
 The results will prove very rewarding.